bwwu/MAPF/README.md

 ##Bugs
 * Some maps cannot be solved although a solution supposedly exists
 * There is no way to kill a search that is taking too long
-* preprocessed BFS causes issues
+* Preprocessed BFS causes issues -- fixed heuristic overflow bug